YuanZhengWen/YuanZhengWen.github.io/_pages/about.md

 ### MHD Simulation of Solar Wind Interaction with Mars

 The Mars of several billion years ago is a very differnt Mars than that of today.
 Several billion years ago, Mars was geologically active from core to crust, possessed a much thicker atmosphere, and had an internally produced magnetic field.
 The solar wind interaction with Mars plays a crucial role in Martian atmospheric evolution.
-Through the "Undergraduates Research Program" funded by Chinese Academy of Sciences (CAS), I am able to work with Dr.Yiteng Zhang at National Space Science Center (NSSC) on solar wind interaction with Mars (ion escape process) to gain a better understanding of Martian atmopsheric escape process and planetary evolution history.
+Through the "Undergraduates Research Program" funded by Chinese Academy of Sciences (CAS), I am able to work with Dr.Yiteng Zhang at National Space Science Center (NSSC) on MHD simulation of solar wind interaction with Mars (ion escape process) to gain a better understanding of Martian atmopsheric escape process and planetary evolution history.

 <img src="../images/Maven_NASAGSFC.png" alt="Drawing" />